wakeLanaka/vim_cheatsheet/README.md

 ## Stuff from the book
 * `gU{motion}`: uppercase everything in {motion}(gu for lowercase)
 * `gc{motion}`: Comment line(commentary Plugin)
+* `cgn`: must have highlighted a word.
+Will be very useful for '.'
 ### Insert mode
 * `ctrl-h`: backspace
 * `ctrl-w`: delete backwards a word